Sunday, August 10, 2025

 Tactics

 Unless KILL-A-TON has a strong reason to be subtle about things, she'll happily spend her time cutting loose with her ridiculous powerful energy cannon turn after turn.
 That said, she's a decent tactician and does everything she can to make every shot count.
 When possible she spends her bonuses as fast as they come so she can get all the mileage possible out of Overcharger.
 She often opens a fight with an Intimidation Ploy (using the bonus from her reaction, of course), loosing brilliant, noisy and confusing micro-pulses while building up her status die with the penalties handed out.
 She'll then take a Warning Shot at whatever the greatest threat appears to be, which can generate more mods for status effects if she uses Science or Technology instead of Ranged Combat.
-KILL-A-TON follows that up with her signature move, a full-power shot using You Were Warned on the same target they they keep fighting, repeating they've learned their lesson..
+KILL-A-TON follows that up with her signature move, a full-power shot using You Were Warned on the same target, repeating until they've learned their lesson.

 Her upgrade significantly improves her durability, either through blocking damage or costing the heroes time doing Overcome actions, the latter of which may also grant her a chance to take a few snap-shots if her reaction is available (in which case she'll at least be less focused on exploiting Overcharger since it's a reaction too).
 She has zero qualms about using her mastery when it might help, and is overall pretty casual about killing or seriously injuring innocents and heroes alike.